-Employees at an automotive company in Cobram, Victoria, in Australia got a glimpse of nature they didn’t expect, as a venomous redback spider caught a baby snake in its web and poisoned it.
+Employees at an automotive company in Cobram, Victoria, Australia got a glimpse of nature they didn’t expect when a venomous redback spider caught a baby snake in its web and poisoned it.
 The observers filmed the showdown and posted the intense video on social media.

-The snake was a baby brown snake, also venomous.
+The snake attacked was a baby brown snake, also venomous.
 But once in the clutches of the venomous spider, the little guy was toast.

-Australian Reptile Park’s Michael Tate told Daily Mail Australia this redback versus brown snake encounter was a rare one, though not the first time, and that those seeing it would do best by standing back.
+Australian Reptile Park’s Michael Tate told Daily Mail Australia this redback v. brown snake encounter was a rare one, though not the first time, and that those seeing it would do best by standing back.
 Just let the scary small spider eat the entire snake and move on.